codecypher/LearnAI/Level-1/ml/mlops.md

 Once a model has been deployed its behavior must be monitored.

-The predictive performance of a model is expected to degrade over time as the environment changes callef concept drift which occurs when the distributions of the input features or output target shift away from the distribution upon which the model was originally trained.
+The predictive performance of a model is expected to degrade over time as the environment changes called _concept drift_ which occurs when the distributions of the input features or output target shift away from the distribution upon which the model was originally trained.

 When concept drift has been detected, we need to retrain the ML model but detecting drift can difficult.